Sureshbeniwa06/linux-user-management/README.md

 ## Pre-Requisites

 Login to AWS cloud and create Linux based EC2 instance to complete the below assignment.
+Also use the ubuntu terminal all linux commands

 ## Deployment